ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 We use the usual [`begin`](https://www.arduino.cc/en/Reference/MouseBegin) method

 TODO: Describe Arduino application to emulate mouse device.

-TODO: Describe patch to the Mouse library to activate the absolute coordinates mode.
-Provide a link to original source of this patch.

 TODO: Describe a formula to get "Arduino" coordinates from the "AutoIt" ones (ColorPix.exe provided).